Sign inFree trial

 Support home / Integrations

-If you have a WordPress website, you can either copy/paste your Fathom Pro tracking code into your footer theme file, or use our WordPress plugin.
+If you have a WordPress website, you can either copy/paste your Fathom script into your footer theme file, or use our WordPress plugin.

 By using Fathom Analytics for WordPress you can view your Fathom dashboard directly within your WordPress admin area (cool, right?).